New York Foundation

 President: Rickke Mananzala

-The foundation emphasizes trust-based philanthropy, with leadership stating: "We support community-led initiatives and trust grassroots organizations to lead the way because community organizing and social movements have been the driving force behind lasting change."
+The foundation emphasises trust-based philanthropy, with leadership stating: "We support community-led initiatives and trust grassroots organisations to lead the way because community organising and social movements have been the driving force behind lasting change."

 Application Process & Timeline